pghvlaans/sbotools/man-md/sboinstall.1.md

 rebuilds have their reverse dependencies rebuilt as well.
 The script exits with an error message if circular dependencies are detected.

+Once **sboinstall** has finished the queue, it reports completed builds, installed *.new* files from the completed builds, skipped builds, time taken and failed builds.
+Only skipped and failed builds are reported if the **CLASSIC** setting is **TRUE**.

 **sboinstall** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
 If either the download or the md5sum check fails, a new download is attempted from